Do you need to join many pieces of wood together for a woodworking project? Using wood screws is the best approach to ensure a strong and secure bond.

 Types of drives

-There are many various sorts of drives, but you only need to know about a few of the most common ones.
+There are various drives, but you only need to know about a few of the most common ones.

 Slotted: What is a flathead screw?

 Square drives are a significant step forward.
-They’re also known as Robertson screws, and they’re very popular in Canada.
+They’re also known as Robertson screws and are very popular in Canada.
 They are far more difficult to come by in the United States.

 There are many different head shapes, just like there are many different drive types.
 Fortunately, there are only two that are commonly used in woodworking.